Carlchk/Cliffy/README.md

 # CLIFFY
-### Last update: 16/5/2020 191137
+### Last update: 19/5/2020
-### vesion: 0.0.1a
+### vesion: 0.0.2a

 ## Information

 This project started from late 2019.
 And it just a simple Flutter project for me practice the dart languge and learn the working principle of flutter.
-I use 5 days to make
+I use 5 days to make small change on user interface.

 **This application only tested on iOS simulator ( iPhone 11 Pro, iOS 13.4 ).**